core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 | Entry Point                           | Size            | Allocation | Org<br>Name | URL                                 |
 | 3 000 000 000 up to 3 999 999 999     | 1 000 000 000   | Private    | IANA        | https://rfc-editor.org/info/rfcxxxx |
 | 300 000 000 000 up to 399 999 999 999 | 100 000 000 000 | Private    | IANA        | https://rfc-editor.org/info/rfcxxxx |
-{: #tab-allocations title="Megarange Allocations for use by SID PEN holders"}
+{: #tab-allocations title="Megarange Allocations for use by PEN holders"}

 An additional contact for the allocation is: IETF CORE Working Group (core@ietf.org) or IETF Applications and Real-Time Area